pfptcommunity/pfptcommunity/README.md

 Howto: Getting started with Power BI.

+- **Try the Excel version first!** Both use the same Microsoft M-code, so it's good to see that working as well..
 - Open [Power BI](https://app.powerbi.com) and download Power BI desktop.
 - Download the pbix sample from this page and open it in Power BI
 - Watch the howto video